Coronavirus advice – Please check the latest government guidance before making any travel arrangements

 - There will be a toilet on the plane you can use.

-- If you need anything on the place you can ask the airline staff.
+- If you need anything on the place you can ask the airline staff or other passengers.

-- If you need advice you can ask staff on the plane or in the airport.
+- If you need advice you can ask staff on the plane or in the airport or other passengers.
 If you can’t speak the same language you can show them your journey details or ask them to call us or your partner in the UK.

 - You might need to stop at another airport on the way to your final destination.